Fighting Mad (1976 film): Production

 The movie was one of four Roger Corman made for 20th Century Fox.
 In making the film, Corman analysed three other recent low-budget rural action thrillers that had been big hits: Billy Jack (1971), Walking Tall (1973) and Dirty Mary, Crazy Larry (1974).
 He deduced they had three things in common: a hero with an off-beat sidekick, an unusual mode of transport and an interesting weapon.
 This is why the Peter Fonda character travels on an old motorcycle with his toddler son and uses a compound bow.
 Corman said, "It was an attempt, once more, to follow a style that you're probably familiar with now — an action picture with a certain social comment."

-Demme had made Caged Heat for Roger Corman and was preparing the script for Fighting Mad when Corman asked him, at short notice, to take over Crazy Mama, whose director had left the project.
+Demme had made Caged Heat for Corman and was preparing the script for Fighting Mad when Corman asked him, at short notice, to take over Crazy Mama, whose director had left the project.
 Demme was reluctant but Corman threatened to abandon Fighting Mad if the director did not make Crazy Mama.
 Demme shot the film, which was a disappointment.
 He said Corman was unhappy with the result and canceled Fighting Mad.
 Demme protested this was unfair.
 Roger Corman agreed and changed his mind - Fighting Mad went ahead.

+Filming took place on location in the Ozarks region of northwest Arkansas, with most scenes shot in rural Washington County, and around Fayetteville.
+Additional scenes were shot in neighboring Fort Smith and Clarksville.

 Peter Fonda later wrote, "Like his work.
 Jonathan was amazing.
 He was so full of positive attitude, anything was possible.
 He never let on to any stress or pressure, and he was basically working for free."

+Release

+The film was originally set to be released in June 1976, but was "pulled back" from release due to a less than favorable response.
+A new ad campaign was issued that emphasized the film's action over its environmental and political themes.

+Home media

+In 2011, the film was released on DVD by Shout Factory, on a double-bill with Moving Violation.

 Reception

 The film was a box office disappointment.

+In a retrospective review for Bright Wall/Dark Room, Justin LaLiberty writes:

+"Demme never succumbs to the latent bloodlust of the genre’s audience; the violence of Fighting Mad is quick and to the point.
+He doesn’t linger on its aftermath but, rather, its consequences.
+Demme was a consummate humanitarian; what interested him wasn’t what an arrow would look like sticking out of someone’s neck, but what would actually push someone to do that to another person....
+Demme made an exploitation film about peace, and it’s one of his best, most exciting pieces of work."